Anne Schedeen: Early roles

 In New York, Schedeen first worked in summer stock theatre and commercials before signing an acting contract with Universal Pictures, after which she moved to Los Angeles.
-From 1974 to 1976, Schedeen appeared in a recurring role as Carol in the series Emergency!, and guest-starred as Doctor Marcus Welby's daughter, Sandy Porter, in 12 episodes of the medical drama Marcus Welby, M.D..
+From 1974 to 1976, Schedeen appeared in a recurring role as Carol on the NBC TV series Emergency!, and guest-starred as Doctor Marcus Welby's daughter, Sandy Porter, in 12 episodes of the medical drama Marcus Welby, M.D..
 In 1976, she was cast in a supporting part in the sci-fi horror film Embryo, co-starring with Rock Hudson and Diane Ladd, in which she played the daughter-in-law of a doctor (Hudson) who uses growth hormones to begin growing humans.

-In 1979, she had a supporting role in the television drama Champions: A Love Story, and subsequently guest-starred on several episodes of the comedy series Three's Company from 1977 to 1982.
-Schedeen had a supporting role on the short-lived series Paper Dolls (1984), co-starring with Lauren Hutton and Morgan Fairchild.
+In 1979, she had a supporting role in the television drama Champions: A Love Story, and from 1977 to 1982 guest-starred on several episodes of the comedy series Three's Company.
+Schedeen also had a supporting role on the short-lived series Paper Dolls (1984), co-starring with Lauren Hutton and Morgan Fairchild.
+She portrayed Emily Phillips in a second season episode of the sitcom Cheers, and appeared in episodes of the dramas Simon & Simon, Magnum, P.I. and Murder, She Wrote.